Hyperbolic 3-manifolds and Cluster Algebras: Equations for Hyperbolic Structure

 Let us summarize our results in the form of a theorem: \begin{thm} Let $(y_e)_{e\in \tau_1}$ be non-zero complex numbers such that $y_m=1$ for any puncture $m\in M$.
-Assume that $y_h(t)\Big|_{y_e(0)=y_e}$ is well-defined for any $h$ and $t$ and that the shape parameter periodicity condition is satisfied
+Assume that $y_h(t)\Big|_{y_e(0)=y_e}$ is well-defined for any $h$ and $t$ and that the periodicity equation is satisfied

 Let us define the shape parameters $Z(t)$ by

 where $e(t)$ is the edge flipped at time $t$, and suppose that $Z(t)\neq 0,1$ for any $t$.
 Then $(Z(t))$ satisfies the edge-gluing equations in \S \ref{subsec_hyperbolic} and the cusp condition in \S \ref{subsec_complete}. \end{thm} This theorem gives a systematic method to identify for hyperbolic structures on mapping tori, formulated in the language of cluster algebras.
 For a genuine hyperbolic structure we also need to verify $\mr{Im}(Z(t))>0$, see the examples in the next section.